 Did you get everything back?

 I went back and forth several times about whether or not I even wanted to rebuy everything.
 To go through the entire claims process, to spend the time searching for and purchasing each of the old sets via Bricklink, to reintroduce the liability back into our home.
 My smart wife (and several others) convinced me it is worth the effort because our kids are already super into Lego and that interest is only going to grow with time.
-Plus, if I just let it all go the terrorists win.
+Plus, let’s be honest, if I just let it all go then the terrorists win.

 Friends and strangers alike are incredibly generous

 I have always known this in my core.
 It’s a primary driver behind most of my own motivations, too.
 Generosity is a muscle that must be exercised lest it atrophy.

 There were several comments on my original post, as well as emails, private messages, and more from people who wanted to send us Lego in response to our story.
 Some of you even sent us things without even asking first, likely knowing I would have otherwise done my best to dissuade you.
 In one example, Meijer, the incredible supermarket where we prefer to shop, sent us a $150 gift card to buy some new sets after hearing our plight.
 There was no publicity attached to it and, as far as I can tell, these two sentences are the only place it has been publicly mentioned anywhere.
 They’re just good people.

 I did my best to thank everyone privately after each instance and that hardly seems sufficient.